VAMDC/NodeSoftware/doc/source/newnode.rst

 In this case we assume that the data are in ascii tables of arbitrary layout.
 The steps now are as follows:

 #.
-Write the data model
+Write the data model in $VAMDCROOT/nodes/YourDBname/node/models.py
 #.
 Create an empty database with corresponding user and password
 #.
 Tell the node software where to find this database.
 #.
 Let the node software create the tables